joatca/numbers/README.md

     numbers < samples

-On modern hardware the code will usually solve over 100 games per second.
+On modern hardware the code will solve over 100 games per second.
 You can also add the `-a` flag to enable "anarchy mode": source numbers are no longer restricted to the pool, target numbers can be any positive integer, and there can be any number of source numbers >=2.

-The file "all-numbers-solutions.xz" includes solutions to all possible games.
+The file "all-numbers-solutions.xz" includes solutions to all possible games (not counting anarchy mode).
 This can be generated yourself by first building the all-game generator:

     crystal build --release all-games.cr